pujitm/bskins-bot/README.md

 Then, run `npm run test` to make sure everything is configured correctly.

-Finally, run `npm run start` and see terminal output.
+Finally, run `npm run start` (or `docker-compose up --build`) and see terminal output.

 ## Prerequisites

 + [MongoDB](https://docs.mongodb.com/manual/tutorial/install-mongodb-on-ubuntu/) (Ubuntu Installation is linked.
 Run `install-mongodb.sh` in `sudo bash`)

++ Docker (Optional -- See Docker-Windows.md for further instruction)

 ## Program Entry

 Entry is in `src/index.ts`, which can also be found in `package.json`, specifically under the `start` script.

+Or, you can run `docker-compose up --build`

 ## Tests